-To find a law in the Statutes at Large, use the law's Statutes at Large citation.
-An example of such a citation is 78 STAT.
+A Statutes at Large citation example is 78 STAT.
 241 (see sample page).
 The first number in the citation refers to the volume and the second number refers to the page.
 The volume number does not coincide with the session of Congress that passed the laws contained in the volume.
 In this example, volume 78 contains laws passed by the 88th Congress.

 If you do not have a citation for the law, choose the Statutes at Large volume that contains the year the law was passed, and look in the subject index at the back of the volume for either the name of the law or, if there is no formal name, for the subject that you need.
 The page number on which the information begins is listed.